MiguelBorges1/MiguelBorges1/README.md

 I'm a Telecommunications Engineer and Network Administrator turning into a Cyber security professional 📱 ➡️ 💻 </br>
 I have many years of experience working with mobile technologies, both at 📶 vendors/manufacturers like <br/> <a href="https://www.ericsson.com/en/about-us/company-facts/ericsson-worldwide/portugal">Ericsson </a> and <a href="https://www.nokia.com/"> Nokia </a>, and a 📡 network operator, <a href="https://www.vodafone.pt/"> Vodafone </a>
 </br>

-Meanwhile,</br>
-👀  I've become increasingly interested in computer networks, cloud technologies and cybersecurity </br>
+👀  Having become increasingly interested in computer networks, cloud technologies and cybersecurity, I have kept up my pace of learning throughout my life, always doing my best to keep up with the development of technologies and deepen my skills. </br>

-So,</br>
-I decided to learn more in order to add skills and thus become a more complete professional 🏔️
+🏔️
  >
 <h4> I've obtained the CCNA (200-301) <a href="https://www.credly.com/badges/6dadb1cc-71e5-43a8-836f-e16ef33ff394"> 🏆 </a></br>
 Before that, I got the CCST Networking <a href="https://www.credly.com/badges/9f39e051-3b80-40dc-b2c9-24c50c2635dc"> 🏅  </a><br>
 Also, the Fortinet Certified Associate Cybersecurity (former NSA4) <a href="https://www.credly.com/badges/43233cc4-87fd-481c-b89b-6073a949ca94"> 💪 </a></h4>

 🕤 I'm currently learning part-time:</br>
 + Networking - Cisco, preparing for the CCNP ENCOR (350-401) Exam